Alexis Prince

-Alexis Prince (born February 5, 1994) was an American professional basketball player with the Chicago Sky of the WNBA.
+Alexis Prince (born February 5, 1994) is an American professional basketball player who is currently a free agent.

+High school career

 Prince was a four-year starter at Edgewater High School in Orlando, Florida, where she won numerous awards including Miss Florida Basketball.
 She played college basketball at Baylor University.
 As a high school player at Edgewater High School, Prince was named McDonald's and Parade All-American.

+Professional career

+In August 2024, Prince signed with the Israeli champions Elitzur Ramla, until the end of the season. she replaced Adut Bulgak.